-It may be tempting to incorrectly identify this face-warming device as a delightful pastry but it’s not.
+It may be tempting to incorrectly identify a balaclava or ski mask as a delightful pastry but it’s not.
 Balaclavas are a specific type of face warmer.
 The term has recently come to be used ubiquitously to describe any face warming device – from neck warmers to full face, windproof fabrics.

 We’re going to avoid neck warmers and stick solely to the more dedicated balaclavas and their modified counterparts.
-Today we can find balaclavas in fleece, wool, or other synthetics such as polyester.
+Today we can find the best ski mask balaclavas in fleece, wool, or other synthetics such as polyester.
 Each has a purpose.

 They’re made to be thick or thin, sometimes windproof, and often feature breathing holes to leave room for breath to escape.
 The best balaclavas, however, are chosen specifically to match the needs of the wearer for snowmobiling, skiing, or other winter sports.